Monday, July 18, 2016

 Side note on ENC vs RNC.

-We have several places pointed out the value of having ENC charts installed, even if you prefer routine navigation with RNC, because they are more familiar looking.
-The interesting thing I have learned is Canadian printed charts (now all Print on Demand) are also updated weekly, just as the US ones are, but the Canadian RNC made from these printed charts are much delayed, being at most once a month, and often longer.
-They are not updated until the Canadian Light List is updated, which is on a monthly schedule, but often delayed as noted above.
-Thus they hold off on updating the RNC until the Light List is issued.
+We have several places pointed out the value of having ENC charts installed.
+The interesting thing I have learned is Canadian printed charts (now all Print on Demand) are updated weekly, but the Canadian RNC made from these printed charts are much delayed, at least a month and often longer.
+They are not updated until the Canadian Light List is updated, which is on a monthly schedule.

 Latest chart editions